Astitva13/Python-Basic-Calculator/README.txt

-# 🧮 Flask-Based Python Basic Calculator
+# 🧮 Python Basic Calculator

 A simple **web-based calculator** built using **Flask (Python)** that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
 This project demonstrates the use of **Flask routing, templates, and form handling** to create an interactive web application.